History 101 (Community): Production

 This is the first episode of the series without the involvement of series creator Dan Harmon.
 New showrunners David Guarascio and Moses Port served as executive producers for the fourth season.
 The episode was written by co-executive producer Andy Bobrow, and was directed by Tristram Shapeero, who had directed several episodes in past seasons and is now an executive producer and the primary director for the fourth season.

 Reception

 The episode was seen by approximately 3.88 million viewers when it premiered.
 The episode was the highest-rated episode since "Urban Matrimony and the Sandwich Arts", which aired on March 15, 2012.

+Eric Goldman of IGN rated the episode 8 out of 10, remarking that he felt "cautiously hopeful about a show that has gone through many changes".
+Emily St. James gave it a B grade in her review for The A.V.
+Club, saying the show was still "often hilarious, well-acted, well-directed, [and] well-written" but was beginning to show its age and feel emptier.
+In a discussion for Slate, Aisha Harris and Abby Ohlheiser found that the episode "stumbled" but kept themselves from judging too harshly given that this was Guarascio and Port's first episode.